 Watson-Watt attended University College in Dundee, where he was introduced to wireless telegraphy, radio frequency oscillators and wave propagation while assisting Professor William Peddie, the Chair of Physics at Dundee.
-At the age of 18, Robert won a prize in Chemistry and graduated with a BSc in Engineering in 1912.
+At the age of eighteen, Robert won a prize in Chemistry and graduated with a BSc in Engineering in 1912.

 Margaret was a teacher in Dundee and had studied at University College.
 She attended evening classes where her future husband was the lecturer.
 She also went to evening classes in metalwork and learned to make jewellery.
 Watson-Watt and Margaret Robertson married on 20 July 1916 in Hammersmith, London.
 That year he joined the Meteorological Office which was interested in his ideas for using radio to detect thunderstorms.

 In 1923, Watson-Watt set sail for the Indian Ocean and the Red Sea for three months to study atmospherics.
 Margaret later joined him in Alexandria, and they set up tents on the outskirts of Cairo full of equipment for further experiments.
 Armed Bedouins carried off the tent with the apparatus.

 Without the apparatus, they moved further up the Nile to the Helouan (Helwan) Observatory.
 The government of Sudan then invited them to Khartoum and provided them with a house.
 Here they conducted more experiments into atmospherics with some of the best thunderstorms they had ever seen.

 Back in Britain, Margaret became a homemaker again until nine years later when she once again became the assistant to Watson-Watt in his research work.
-This time they were off to Tromsø, Norway, 200 miles within the Arctic Circle.
+This time they were off to Tromsø, Norway, two hundred miles within the Arctic Circle.